快猫短视频

 Tunneled CVCs (also called Hickman, Groshong, or Broviac catheters)

-• A tunneled CVC is placed into a vein in the chest or neck through a small incision (insertion site).
-It is tunneled under the skin and brought out through a separate incision (exit site).
-The end of the catheter tubing sticks out of the skin and is stitched in place.
+• Tunneled CVCs (image below) are placed through the skin into a vein in the chest or neck through a small incision (insertion site).
+They are tunneled under the skin, brought out through a separate incision (exit site), and stitched in place.

 • The catheter is placed this way to lower the risk of infection.
-Having the catheter partly under the skin also lowers the risk it will accidently be pulled out.
+Having the catheter partly under the skin also lowers the risk it will accidentally be pulled out.

 • Since tunneled CVCs stick out of the skin, they cannot get wet.
 You will need to cover the CVC and dressing while bathing or showering.

 • Tunneled CVCs are flushed before and after each use.
-If it will not be used for a while, you may need to have it flushed occasionally to keep it working.
+If it won’t be used for a while, you may need to have it flushed occasionally to keep it working.

-• There are usually one to three lines, which allows for multiple infusions at once.
+• There are usually one to three lines, which allow for multiple infusions at once.

 • Tunneled CVCs can be left in place for weeks to months.